yasingundogan/solid-desing-practice/README.md

-# solid-desing-practice for lab session assestment
+# solid-desing-practice for lab session assessment